MrKahr/P4/README.md

 1. Clone this repository.
 2. Open a terminal in the project directory (`<root-folder>/P4/project`).
 3. Type `mvn clean install` to generate Java files and compile the entire project.
+4. Provide the absolute path to the DBL source file as an argument when running main.

 ## Troubleshooting